notoriousb1t/just-animate-3-docs/docs/guides/getting-started.md

 - Tweens all transform properties (rotate, translate, scale, etc.)
 - Morphs SVG paths
 - Sub-timelines with the ability to use Web Animation API Animations as sub-timelines
-- Full library of eases with [ease chaining](#ease-chaining) and [custom eases](#custom-eases)
+- Full library of eases with [ease chaining](/api/eases#ease-chaining) and [custom eases](/api/eases#custom-eases)
 - Swappable animation targets and swappable keyframes even while the animation is running
 - Fluent/builder and JSON API to provide a good experience for multiple programming styles
 - Built to perform well under a heavy load and provide a smooth experience

 ## Get Started

-### Fluent API
+### Fluent Syntax
-The Fluent API is used throughout much of the documentation because it is concise and good for building step-by-step Timelines.
+The Fluent Syntax is used throughout much of the documentation because it is concise and easy to read.

 *Shorthand Syntax*
 The shorthand syntax is useful for transition or fire-and-forget animations.
 The following code constructs a Timeline (which autoplays) and adds a keyframe at 1 second to change the opacity to 0.2.